wpreadme2markdown/wp-readme-to-markdown/README.md

 Executable PHAR archive will be created as `build/wp2md.phar`

 * This assumes composer is installed as a package in your operating system.
-  If not, replace `composer` with your composer.phar location (i.e. `php ../phars/composer.phar`)
+  If not, replace `composer` with php command and your composer.phar location (i.e. `php ../phars/composer.phar`)

 ## Online

-Try the online version on [wp2md.snch.im](https://wp2md.snch.im/)
+Try the online version on [wpreadme2markdown.snch.im](https://wpreadme2markdown.snch.im/)